Cowaramup, Western Australia: Transport

 Cowaramup is located on the Bussell Highway, which serves as the major link to other towns in the area, as well as Perth, the state capital.

 Development

-The area around Cowaramup is predominantly agricultural/viticulture use, but over the last five years many land releases have proven popular for the many young families and tradesmen who benefited greatly from the building boom in 2005–06.
+The area around Cowaramup is predominantly agricultural and viticulture use, but over the last five years many land releases have proven popular for the many young families and tradesmen who benefited greatly from the building boom in 2005–06.

 Surfing

-The Cowaramup Bombora ("Cow Bombie") big wave surf break, located 2 km offshore, was the location of two Oakley Biggest Wave award-winning rides; in 2011 by Damien Warr, and 2015 by Jarryd Foster.
-On 26 June 2015 Australian surfer Felicity Palmateer, 22, became the first female to surf Cow Bombie, on potentially the largest wave ever ridden in Australia by a woman.
+The Cowaramup Bombora (colloquially called Cow Bombie) big wave surf break, located 2 km offshore, was the location of two Oakley Biggest Wave award-winning rides; in 2011 by Damien Warr, and 2015 by Jarryd Foster.
+On 26 June 2015, Australian surfer Felicity Palmateer became the first female to surf Cow Bombie, on potentially the largest wave ever ridden in Australia by a woman.